Freedom-Reserve/FreedomReserveNFT/README.md

 # FreedomReserveNFT

 ## To Deploy
-For Production:  serverNumber to 1
+For Production:  isProduction to 1
-Else: Set serverNumber = 0
+Else: Set isProduction = 0

+$ yarn deploy
+then push

 contractPair inside the config file is needed to specify which smart contract to use: 0 for dev or 1 for production smart contract